Aliases for HLA-DRA Gene

 Previous GeneCards Identifiers for HLA-DRA Gene

 HLA-DRA is one of the HLA class II alpha chain paralogues.
 This class II molecule is a heterodimer consisting of an alpha and a beta chain, both anchored in the membrane.
-It plays a central role in the immune system by presenting peptides derived from extracellular proteins.
-Class II molecules are expressed in antigen presenting cells (APC: B lymphocytes, dendritic cells, macrophages).
+This molecule is expressed on the surface of various antigen presenting cells such as B lymphocytes, dendritic cells, and monocytes/macrophages, and plays a central role in the immune system and response by presenting peptides derived from extracellular proteins, in particular, pathogen-derived peptides to T cells.
 The alpha chain is approximately 33-35 kDa and its gene contains 5 exons.
 Exon 1 encodes the leader peptide, exons 2 and 3 encode the two extracellular domains, and exon 4 encodes the transmembrane domain and the cytoplasmic tail.
-DRA does not have polymorphisms in the peptide binding part and acts as the sole alpha chain for DRB1, DRB3, DRB4 and DRB5. [provided by RefSeq, Jul 2008]
+DRA does not have polymorphisms in the peptide binding part and acts as the sole alpha chain for DRB1, DRB3, DRB4 and DRB5. [provided by RefSeq, Aug 2020]

 GeneCards Summary for HLA-DRA Gene

 HLA-DRA (Major Histocompatibility Complex, Class II, DR Alpha) is a Protein Coding gene.
-Diseases associated with HLA-DRA include Graham-Little-Piccardi-Lassueur Syndrome and Heart Lymphoma.
-Among its related pathways are TCR Signaling (Qiagen) and Tuberculosis.
+Diseases associated with HLA-DRA include Graham-Little-Piccardi-Lassueur Syndrome and Penicillin Allergy.
+Among its related pathways are Rheumatoid arthritis and Allograft rejection.
 Gene Ontology (GO) annotations related to this gene include peptide antigen binding and MHC class II receptor activity.
 An important paralog of this gene is HLA-DPA1.

 UniProtKB/Swiss-Prot Summary for HLA-DRA Gene